abdelrazek-alaa/udacity-web-dev-advanced-nd-evaluate-news-nlp/README.md

 # Evaluate a News Article with Natural Language Processing

-This project aims to build a web app that allows users to run Natural Language Processing (NLP) on articles or blogs.
+This web app allows users to run Natural Language Processing (NLP) on articles or blogs.
 When a user submits a URL of an article, the web page then dispalys sentiment analysis returned from meaningcloud API, based on the contents of the article.

 ## technologies used